Funky Kingston: Reception

 Given the significant differences between the two versions of this album, critical reception varies depending on which version is being reviewed.
 The reception of the US release invariably regards it as a classic given its inclusion in several "best of" lists.
 The original Rolling Stone review states that "this is the cream of their crop, with a couple of exceptions".

 Funky Kingston, Toots and the Maytals’ first release to be distributed by Chris Blackwell’s Island Records label proved to be a critical triumph.
 Rock critic Lester Bangs, writing in Stereo Review, described the album as "perfection, the most exciting and diversified set of reggae tunes by a single artist yet released."

 Reviewing the 1975 American release, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "The quick way to explain the Maytals is to say that in reggae they're the Beatles to the Wailers' Rolling Stones.
 But how do I explain Toots himself?
 Well, he's the nearest thing to Otis Redding left on the planet: he transforms 'do re mi fa sol la ti do' into joyful noise.
 I wish he had real politics—any Jamaican who can only pray to God about this time tough hasn't ever been compelled to explore all his options—and lately his arrangements have been looser than I'd like, but this is a gift."

+Toots Hibbert's vocals were widely praised on the 1975 release due to his "Motown inflections" that seems to, rather innovatively, bridge together the reggae genre with soul.

 Funky Kingston was ranked at number 380 in Rolling Stone's 2012 list of greatest albums of all time, with the magazine saying, "Loose, funky, exuberant, Kingston is the quintessential document of Jamaica's greatest act after Bob Marley."

 In a retrospective review in 2020, Pitchfork's Wayne Marshall wrote that Funky Kingston is more "reflective of the core Jamaican sound" than Bob Marley's music.
 He called Funky Kingston a "classic", saying that it "captured the country soul of roots reggae at its creative peak", and that it is a "wry testament to the shared circumstances of the black and working-class masses".

 Appearances in other media

 The title track, "Funky Kingston", appears in the Grand Theft Auto: San Andreas video game soundtrack, on the fictitious radio station K-Jah West.
+"Funky Kingston" also appears in the Shark Tale video game soundtrack.
 It also features as the opening theme for the reality show Miami Ink.
 It was the basis for the "Funky Vodka" track, which in turn fueled "Don't Stop The Party".
 The song can be heard in the film Notes on a Scandal where the Hart family can be seen dancing to it.
 The song "Time Tough" was featured on the soundtrack for Tony Hawk's Project 8.
+Their version of "Louie Louie" from this album appears in the Coen Brothers' debut film Blood Simple.